What is buprenorphine and naloxone?

 Do not stop using buprenorphine and naloxone suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.

 You will need frequent blood tests to check your liver function.

-Wear a medical alert tag or carry an ID card stating that you take this medicine.
-Any medical care provider who treats you should know that you are being treated for narcotic addiction.
-Make sure your family members know you are using this medicine in case they need to speak for you during an emergency.
+Any medical care provider who treats you should know that you are being treated for opioid addiction, and that you are taking buprenorphine and naloxone.
+Make sure your family members know how to provide this information in case they need to speak for you during an emergency.